SNAP-SAPIENT/Super_Subtitler/Readme.md

 1. Start up Processing and ensure that Super_Subtitler.pde is open.
 	1. Ensure that spout.pde and JSpout.java are open.
 2. Click the play button to run Processing.
 You should see the sketch screen open.
 3. Open Google Chrome, navigate to ```http://www.virtualmo.com/SNAP/projector/sender.html``` and see that your machine's IP address is shown in the browser.
+If you do not see any IP address after "Connected to:" see step 3i.
 	1. If you are not connected to the websocket server, verify that you are connecting to your local machine's IP address in ```sender.html:29```
 4. Open Resolume Arena and drag the Spout source to a layer.
 	1. In the right side of the application, there's a black area with a few tabs.